-Whether a house really needs work is based on personal opinion.
+Whether a house needs work is based on personal opinion.
 Not everybody agrees on the condition of a home.
 Sometimes sellers will ask if they should fix up a home or sell it as is, and while certain repairs will bring more money, some types of improvements are better left as an option for the buyer.
 For example, if the wall-to-wall carpeting is worn and stained, it is generally a good idea to replace the flooring before selling.
 However, you would be foolish to haul a Wedgewood stove to the dump simply because it's a certain vintage.

 Types of Houses That Need Work

 Since work is often in the eye of the beholder, let's talk about the types of houses that could use work.
 Further, how you would pursue a purchase offer will most likely depend on the category, the type of home you are buying that needs work.
 One thing you should not fall prey to is the tendency to wrongly presume that the listing price has not already been adjusted for the fact you are buying a home that needs work.

 Most sellers already realize the home needs work and have accounted for it when pricing the home.
-I've yet to find a seller who is willing to subsidize a buyer's home improvement dreams.
+Sellers aren't interested in who is subsidizing a buyer's home improvement dreams.
 Yet that doesn't stop buyers from trying to discount an already discounted price.